 One of my favorite things to do while traveling is tucking into a drugstore and filling my cart—and eventually my suitcase and bathroom back at home—with foreign beauty products.
-(Excellent recent finds include hot pink Curaprox toothbrushes in Sicily.)
+(Excellent recent finds include hot pink Curaprox toothbrushes in Sicily).
 But nothing catches my eye like international sunscreens, which are far more innovative than their American counterparts.
 This is how I found myself poring over the shelf of cool blue Bioré tubes at a pristine two-story pharmacy in Tokyo.

 Many Americans know the Bioré brand for its charcoal face wash and beloved Pore Strips.
-Japanese shoppers of course have access to the Tokyo-based company’s full product line, which includes jelly cleanser, steam-activated serum, and one very high-tech sunscreen: Bioré UV Aqua Rich Watery Essence Sunscreen.
+Japanese shoppers, of course, have access to the Tokyo-based company’s full product line, which includes a jelly cleanser, steam-activated serum, and one very high-tech sunscreen: Bioré UV Aqua Rich Watery Essence Sunscreen.
 In it went to my basket, alongside a lifetime supply of fiber-wig mascara.
 In the two years since that fateful encounter, American beauty brands have launched their own gel sunscreens, but here’s why I’m faithful to the Bioré O.G. and buy it by the three-pack (thank you, Amazon).

 The Bottom Line